indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 When we need to divide eles into a small heap and a larger heap of things.
 Min heap / max heap.

 Not wasting my time with two heaps right now.
-If I get min/max heap, I'm screwed.
 Maybe look at this later when studying for google.

+ONLY NEED TO DO MIN AND MAX HEAPS

 # Subsets